Provisional Military Dictatorship of Mughan

-The Provisional Military Dictatorship of Mughan was a short-lived British-controlled anti-communist state founded in the Lankaran region (present-day Azerbaijan) on 4 August 1918, amid the Mughan clashes.
+The Provisional Military Dictatorship of Mughan was a short-lived anti-communist entity established in the Lankaran region (present-day Azerbaijan) in August 1918 amid the Mughan clashes.
+It was aligned with White Russian forces and supported by the British military force in Baku known as Dunsterforce.

-The Mughan government did not support the independence of Azerbaijan and it was led by White Russian colonel T. P. Sukhorukov, who acted under the protection of the British occupation of Baku.
+The Mughan government did not support the independence of Azerbaijan and was led by the former Imperial Russian Army colonel T. P. Sukhorukov, who initially acted under the protection of the Dunsterforce.
 Mughan declared to be an autonomous part of "single and indivisible Russia".
 In December 1918, it was reorganized as the Mughan Territorial Administration.
-On 25 April 1919, a violent protest organized by Talysh workers of pro-Bolshevik orientation exploded in Lankaran and deposed the Mughan Territorial Administration.
+On 25 April 1919, pro-Bolshevik workers in Lankaran overthrew the Mughan Territorial Administration.
 On 15 May the Extraordinary Congress of the "Councils of Workers' and Peasants' Deputies" of Lankaran district proclaimed the Mughan Soviet Republic.